Back to blogSaaS spend

 The output of those three steps is a renewal binder with two numbers per vendor: the renegotiation ask (Layer 1) and the replacement plan (Layer 2).
 Walk into the renewal call with both.
 Most vendors will give you 30–40% of Layer 1 to keep you from shopping the contract.
 Layer 2 you execute over the next 6–12 months.
 (Watch the auto-renewal clauses — those will eat your timeline if you don't.)

 This won't work for every company.
-Companies under 50 employees can rarely hit AI-agent unlock thresholds; the per-user math fails before the flat-fee math has scale to matter.
-Companies over 5,000 employees usually have a procurement team running this already, just slower than they think.
-The 200–2,000 employee band is where this is the largest underexplored line item on the P&L.
+Companies under 500 employees rarely clear the flat-fee agent unlock thresholds; the per-user math fails before the flat-fee math has scale to matter.
+At the other end, even 50,000-employee enterprises with mature procurement teams typically only run Layer 1 — they track contracts and chase unused seats, but they don't model AI replacement against engaged seats.
+The 5,000–50,000 employee band is where this is the largest underexplored line item on the P&L, because the agent unlocks pencil cleanly and the contract values are large enough that 15–20% recovery is real money.

 The bottom line